 The rise in trusting reviews

 It’s hardly surprising then that more and more people are turning to review websites before booking a room.
-Plus, it seems there is an increasing level of trust in those online review and ratings.
+Plus, it seems there is an increasing level of trust in those online reviews and ratings.

 Back in 2009, C. Cox et al noted that while 95% of internet users at the time relied on online research as part of their travel information search process, few were actively trusting them as a primary means of gauging a hotel’s quality.
 This was deemed to be because ‘[it] is not always easy to identify and access the profile of people who post information on blogs and other social networking sites, [so] the reader cannot easily gauge the credibility of the information provided’ (pg.
 749).